2018 Bennion Teachers' Workshop - Revolution, Representation, Propaganda:

 - Thursday: Competing Declarations: Comparing Independence Documents from America, France, and Haiti

-Evening: Eighteenth-Century Feast: Offsite Banquet Celebrating Period Food & Music (Tickets for additional guests may be purchased ahead of time at $20 each)
+Evening: Eighteenth-Century Feast: Offsite Banquet Celebrating Period Food & Music (For workshop participants and guests - tickets for guests may be purchased ahead of time at $20 each - Please RSVP)

 - Friday: Ben Franklin's World: Revolutionary Podcast and Writing Our Own Constitutions